ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/r2-http-and-rest/README.md

 <img src="https://drive.google.com/uc?export=view&id=1EV6uPQJz3SPo2wy5NqUj0gy3Fm_75RX9" width="50%">

 HTTPS uses an encryption protocol called [Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security), formerly known as Secure Sockets Layer (SSL).
-This protocol secures communications by using what’s known as an asymmetric public key infrastructure.
+This protocol secures communications by using what's known as an asymmetric public key infrastructure.
 This type of security system uses two different keys to encrypt communications between two parties:
-1. **Private key**: This key is controlled by the owner of a website and it’s kept, as the reader may have speculated, private.
+1. **Private key**: This key is controlled by the owner of a website and it's kept, as you might have guessed, private.
 This key lives on a web server and is used to decrypt information encrypted by the public key.
-2. **Public key**: This key is available to everyone who wants to interact with the server in a way that’s secure.
-Information that’s encrypted by the public key can only be decrypted by the private key.
+2. **Public key**: This key is available to everyone who wants to interact with the server in a way that's secure.
+Information that's encrypted by the public key can only be decrypted by the private key.

-HTTPS prevents websites from having their information broadcast in a way that’s easily viewed by anyone snooping on the network.
+HTTPS prevents websites from having their information broadcast in a way that's easily viewed by anyone snooping on the network.
 When information is sent over regular HTTP, the information is broken into packets of data that can be easily “sniffed” using some software tools.
 This makes communication over an unsecure medium, such as public WiFi in a cafe, highly vulnerable to interception.
 In fact, all communications that occur over HTTP occur in plain text, making them highly accessible to anyone with the correct tools, and vulnerable to on-path attacks.

 With HTTPS, traffic is encrypted such that even if the packets are sniffed or otherwise intercepted, they will come across as nonsensical characters.